 Join the fight: because taxpayers have a right to know who’s paying the bills … and who’s cashing the checks.

-Investigate and analyze wasteful government spending that hurts animals and taxpayers.
+Investigate and analyze wasteful government spending on animal experiments

 Educate a new generation of taxpayers on how their money is being wasted.